 Let’s look at these reasons in detail:

-1. Identify and Resolve Issues: Monitoring AWS helps you identify and resolve issues before they escalate and hamper your operational efficiency.
+1. Identify and resolve issues: Monitoring AWS helps you detect and resolve issues before they escalate and degrade operational efficiency.

-2. Ensure High Availability: AWS monitoring ensures that your resources are available and that you can take timely action to prevent any potential downtime.
+2. Ensure high availability: AWS monitoring helps keep your resources available and enables timely action to prevent downtime.

-3. Optimize Resource Utilization: AWS monitoring can identify areas where you can reduce costs.
+3. Optimize resource utilization: AWS monitoring can identify opportunities to reduce costs.
 This enables you to optimize your resource utilization.

-4. Ensure Security: AWS monitoring helps ensure the security of your cloud infrastructure by tracking any suspicious activities or security breaches.
+4. Ensure security: AWS monitoring helps protect your cloud infrastructure by detecting suspicious activity and security breaches.
 You can also follow multiple AWS monitoring and alerting best practices for the same.

-7 AWS Monitoring Best Practices You Must Know in 2024
+10 AWS Monitoring Best Practices You must know in 2026

 Software engineers usually rely on application instrumentation frameworks to get insights into application issues.
 These frameworks provide valuable insights into the performance of code and applications and can include tools like breakpoints/debuggers and logging instrumentation.